How to Troubleshoot

 Using the deductions you've made from the questions above, try to remove as many elements as possible to identify the potential problem and what may be causing it.
 To help you eliminate non-issues, review configurations of objects to ensure they are configured according to best practices in the Knowledge Base.

 Even if you don't know why, do your best to develop a hypothesis as to what is creating this behavior.
-A good place to start is with the most obvious cause, such as objects not configured according to best practices in the Knowledge Base.
+A good place to start is with the most obvious cause, such as objects needing to be configured according to best practices in the Knowledge Base.

 Determine an initial testing approach using a potential solution